DataDog/datadog-go/README.md

 datadog-go is a library that provides a [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/) client in Golang.

-Go 1.7+ is officialy supported.
+Go 1.7+ is officially supported.
 Older versions might work but are not tested.

 ## Get the code